 I started thinning the plants as soon as they’d developed two or three sets of leaves, gently pulling them out by the roots, rinsing them, and tossing them into soups and cabbage salads.

-After five weeks of growth, six or eight containers of greens began producing robust, two-person salads three or four times a week for about six weeks, as well as quite a few handfuls of greens to toss into our frequent winter soups.
+After 5 weeks of growth, six to eight containers of greens began producing robust, two-person salads three or four times a week for about 6 weeks, as well as quite a few handfuls of greens to toss into our frequent winter soups.

-See a slideshow of my first experimental containers of greens from a couple of weeks after germination to about a five weeks old.
-Notice that the alcove also houses the bike trainer I ride almost every day or evening all winter long.
+The alcove where I keep my containers is also home to my stationary bike, which I ride almost every day or evening all winter long.
 Good food and good exercise: What a combo!